 You’d be making a shortcut by turning on internet restrictions on your home WiFi.
 You wouldn’t need to repeat the settings for any of your child’s devices.
 However, it comes with four major disadvantages:

-- Setting up your modem is rather tricky, time-consuming, and requires some computer knowledge.
+- Setting up your router is rather tricky, time-consuming, and requires some computer knowledge.

 - By putting parental controls on your home WiFi, you’re not only restricting your child’s internet access, but you’re also restricting yourself.

 - The restriction, obviously, apply to home WiFi.
 That means your child can go around your rules by just turning on their mobile data internet.

 - Older children can learn how to revoke the settings if you don’t secure your settings with a password.

 Restrict Children’s Internet Access at Home Using the Hosts File

 If you don’t like to put parental controls on your home WiFi for the disadvantages mentioned above, you may want to edit the ‘hosts’ file on your child’s computer to restrict the internet.
 The hosts file contains a list of host names and corresponding IP addresses.
 You can add URLs (website addresses) to this file to block them.

 How to Block Websites Using the Hosts File on Windows & Mac